libbyshoop/csinparallel/docs/developers/source/creatingnewmodule/modulesetup.rst

 Modifying the conf.py File
 ##########################

 In ``/GitHub/csinparallel/modules/YourModuleName/source``, run the configuration script.
-To do this, copy the file :download:`confscript.py <confscript.py>` into this folder and double click on it, or enter ``python confscript.py`` into a terminal or command line.
+To do this, copy the file :download:`confscript.py <confscript.py>` into this folder, and double click on it or enter ``python confscript.py`` into a terminal or command line.
 Follow the directions to enter your module's name (in plain English) and a short description when prompted.

 Optional: Enabling LaTeX
 ************************